What the Job Centre can offer

 Main functions of the Job Centre – support and vacancies

+The Job Centre acts as a link between jobseekers and companies looking for new employees.
 Despite a range of other services, the main function of the Job Centre is unemployment support.
-It is therefore mainly aimed at people who are currently unemployed.
+It is therefore mainly targeted at people who are currently unemployed.
 The Job Centre is responsible for paying unemployment benefits and helping people find new jobs.
+You can also find job vacancies at the Job Centre.
+The Job Centre publishes vacancies regularly and helps jobseekers find jobs that match their skills.

-This does not mean that you have to register here every time you find yourself unemployed.
+But that doesn’t mean you have to register here every time you find yourself unemployed.

-You only need to do this if you want the unemployment office to help you find a job, and in the meantime you will receive unemployment benefits to help you get through the period of unemployment.
-Whether you qualify is determined, among other things, by whether you have paid at least 12 months’ pension contributions in the last two years.
+You only need to do this if you want the Job Centre to help you find a job and in the meantime you will receive unemployment benefits to help you get through the period of unemployment.
+Whether you qualify for the benefit is determined, among other things, by whether you have paid at least 12 months’ pension contributions in the last two years.

 On the basis of your application, the Job Centre will keep a register of jobseekers and actively search for a job that matches your experience, qualifications and health.
 In addition, the Job Centre will also take into account your ability to commute.
 You should be offered a job that corresponds to at least 80% of a normal working week.
-After one year, part-time work can be offered.
+Part-time work can be offered after one year.
 It should also be a permanent or fixed-term contract with a minimum duration of three months.
-However, you must take into account that the employment that the Job Centre finds for you cannot, with few exceptions, be refused, otherwise it will lead to your removal from the register and withdrawal of support.
+However, you must take into account that, with few exceptions, you cannot refuse a job that the Job Centre finds for you, otherwise you will be removed from the register and your benefits will be withdrawn.
+The Job Centre publishes and updates vacancies regularly so that applicants can keep up to date with what is available.

 Are you solving a similar problem?